 Oh have I know learned to listen.
 In a previous post, Hidden Robertson Lake Part I, I mentioned along the trail heading back to our tender we met some local Cortes hippies that gave us some island insight.
-At the time, I was nodding in agreement that the place sounded nice, but really, once we were on our way I thought ‘a lovely person’, but that was pretty much useless information.
+At the time, as I listened I was nodding in agreement that the place sounded nice, but really, once we were on our way I thought ‘a lovely person’, but that was pretty much useless information.

 I will say, in the dark judging the water depths to get out of your tender without filling your foul weather boots full of water is a little harder than it looks.
 Anyways, we made it to shore and walked up to the bridge.
 I will say watching the tide go out did bring gorgeous phosphorescence.
 It’s one thing to watch your outboard wash etc at night light up, but watching the water rush out of the lagoon with all the phosphorescence was absolutely stunning.

 So lesson in cruising, never discount the information the local hippyie’s give you!
 You must listen to people.
 If you’re on the northern side of Cortes Island, Carrington Bay is a lovely anchorage and checking out the phosphorescence really is a lovely tourist stop.
 Cortes is a great island to explore, and be sure to check out the south entrance to Robertson Lake.